The 49-Mile Scene Drive

 Finally, for a tour of the areas where tour busses are forbidden, try Jay Gifford’s Victorian Homes Historical Walking Tour (tel.
 415/252-9485; www.victorianhomewalk.com).
 As you might guess, the tour concentrates on architecture though Jay, a witty raconteur and San Francisco resident for more than 2 decades, also goes deeply into the city’s history—particularly the periods just before and after the great earthquake and fire of 1906.
 You’ll stroll through Japantown, Pacific Heights, and Cow Hollow.
 In the process, you’ll see more than 200 meticulously restored Victorians, including the sites where “Mrs. Doubtfire” and “Party of Five” were filmed.
 Tours run daily at 11am rain or shine; cost is $25 per person (cash only).

 One of the best ways to look at San Francisco is from a boat bobbing on the bay, where you can take in views of the skyline and the dramatic topography.
-There are several cruises to choose from, and land/cruise options available online.
-Regardless of which you take, bring a jacket; it can be freezing cold on the bay.
+There are several cruises to choose from.
+Regardless of which you take, dress in warm layers; it can be freezing cold on the bay.

-Blue & Gold Fleet, Pier 39, Fisherman’s Wharf (tel.
-415/705-8200; www.blueandgoldfleet.com), offers a range of options including a 60-minute tour of the bay that follows along the historic waterfront, a 90-minute cruise around Alcatraz Island, and a “guaranteed to get soaked” bay adventure on the flame-covered RocketBoat.
-Prices for tours range from $28 for an adult on one of the cruises to $50 for a combo ticket of a cruise plus the RocketBoat.
-Ferries are available to Sausalito, Tiburon, and Angel Island for $17 to $22 roundtrip (adults), $10 to $14 (kids and seniors), free 5 and under.
+Blue & Gold Fleet, Pier 39, Fisherman’s Wharf (blueandgoldfleet.com; tel.
+415/705-8203), offers a range of options including a 60-minute tour of the bay that traces the historic waterfront; a 90-minute cruise around Alcatraz Island; and a “guaranteed to get soaked” bay adventure on the flame-covered RocketBoat.
+Prices for tours range from $31 for an adult on one of the cruises to $42 for a combo ticket of a cruise plus the RocketBoat.
+Ferries are available to Sausalito, Tiburon, and Angel Island for $20 to $24 roundtrip (adults), $11 to $15 (kids and seniors), and free for ages 5 and under.

 San Francisco’s public transportation system can be hard to master for newbies, so these Hop On/Hop Off tours fill a niche, especially for those looking to see just the major sites.
 A number of different combinations are offered by a number of different companies, but none is significantly better than the others.
 So before you book think about what you want to see: Do you want a funky old trolley or an open double-decker bus?
 A tour that crosses the Golden Gate Bridge and visits Sausalito?
 Look, too, at how many stops are en route and how often the busses start.
 In the off-season, that might be just twice a day, making a hop-on, hop-off tour more of a "stay on," so study the bus schedules before booking.
 Companies to compare include Big Bus Tours (www.bigbustours.com), City Sightseeing San Francisco (www.city-sightseeing.us), and the San Francisco Sightseeing Company (www.sanfranciscosightseeing.com).
 Prices vary depending on the tour.
 Tip: A second day of hopping on and off can often be added for only a few more dollars, though many people find 1 day on these buses is more than enough.

 Equally thrilling (and perhaps more so if you’ve never been in a helicopter) is a tour of San Francisco and the bay via San Francisco Helicopters.
-The $175 ($135 child) Vista package includes free shuttle pickup from your hotel or Pier 39, and a 20-minute tour that takes you over the city, and past the Golden Gate and Bay Bridges, and Alcatraz Island.
-After takeoff, the pilot gives a narrated tour and answers questions while the background music adds a bit of Disney-ride quality to the experience.
-Tip: The view from the front seat is the best.
+The Vista package ($195 ages 13 and up, $150 ages 2–12) includes free shuttle pickup from your hotel or Pier 39, and a 20-minute tour that takes you over the city, past the Golden Gate and Bay Bridges, and Alcatraz Island.
+After takeoff, the pilot gives a narrated tour and answers questions while the background music adds a bit of a Disney-ride quality to the experience.
+Tip: The view from the front seat is the best, so you may have to yell “shotgun!” as soon as you spot your ride.
 Picnic lunch and sunset dinner packages are available as well.
-For more information or reservations, call tel.
-650/635-4500 or log onto www.sfhelicopters.com.
+For more information or reservations, visit sfhelicopters.com or call tel.
+650/635-4500.

 A Whale of a Tale